- CLASS: Mammalia (Mammals)

 In the US, the ocelot used to be found throughout Texas and east to Arkansas and Louisiana, but due to hunting and habitat loss, it is now very rare in this country.
 There may be as few as 100 ocelots living in the US today.
 This particular ocelot subspecies, known as the Texas ocelot Leopardus pardalis albescens, is endangered.
 Otherwise, ocelots are classified as a species of Least Concern on the International Union for Conservation of Nature's (IUCN) Red List of Threatened Species.
 Ocelots are the most numerous cats in the tropical Americas, but their populations are declining.

-Because the ocelot is so gorgeous, many people have hunted it for its skin.
-The skin is usually made into a fur coat, and it can take as many as 25 ocelots to make one coat.
+Because the ocelot is so gorgeous, people have hunted it for its fur.
+The skin is usually made into a fur coat, and it can take as many as 25 ocelots to make just one coat.
 People used to pay more for an ocelot coat than they did for a car!
 We feel that ocelots look better wearing their fur coat than people do.
 Luckily, it became illegal to bring ocelots or their skins into the US and other countries in 1972.
 Since very few people buy the skins anymore, ocelots are not hunted as much as they used to be.
 However, in many areas they are losing their homes when people clear the land of the brush and forests that ocelots need to survive.
 Roads built through their ranges leave them vulnerable to being hit by cars.